oneapi-src/oneDNN/doc/advanced/int8_computations.md

 Depending on the hardware, the first step might vary slightly.

+The data type of computations within a primitive is defined based on the type of the input tensors.

 This document focuses on the first two steps (since the last two steps are independent from the hardware used), and describes the behaviors on different systems and the reasons behind them.